Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 into custody before his or her 18th birthday shall be restricted to the

-(1) Any local, State or federal law enforcement
+(1) Any local, State, or federal law enforcement

 officers of any jurisdiction or agency when necessary for the discharge of their official duties during the investigation or prosecution of a crime or relating to a minor who has been adjudicated delinquent and there has been a previous finding that the act which constitutes the previous offense was committed in furtherance of criminal activities by a criminal street gang, or, when necessary for the discharge of its official duties in connection with a particular investigation of the conduct of a law enforcement officer, an independent agency or its staff created by ordinance and charged by a unit of local government with the duty of investigating the conduct of law enforcement officers.
 For purposes of this Section, "criminal street gang" has the meaning ascribed to it in Section 10 of the Illinois Streetgang Terrorism Omnibus Prevention Act.

-(2) Prosecutors, probation officers, social workers,
+(2) Prosecutors, public defenders, probation

-or other individuals assigned by the court to conduct a pre-adjudication or pre-disposition investigation, and individuals responsible for supervising or providing temporary or permanent care and custody for minors pursuant to the order of the juvenile court, when essential to performing their responsibilities.
+officers, social workers, or other individuals assigned by the court to conduct a pre-adjudication or pre-disposition investigation, and individuals responsible for supervising or providing temporary or permanent care and custody for minors pursuant to the order of the juvenile court, when essential to performing their responsibilities.

-(3) Prosecutors and probation officers:
+(3) Prosecutors, public defenders, and probation

 (a) in the course of a trial when institution of